Hetty Feather

 Hetty Feather is a 2009 novel by English author Jacqueline Wilson.
 It is about a young red-haired girl who was left by her mother at the Foundling Hospital as a baby and follows her story as she lives in a foster home before returning to the Foundling Hospital as a curious and bad-tempered five-year-old.

 There are more books to the "series" of Hetty Feather, which are recommended for ages 9–11 according to the author.

 CBBC created a TV series based on the book, with Isabel Clifton portraying Hetty.
 The programme was first aired in 2015.
 In the United States BYUtv has the US broadcast rights and began airing it in March 2018.

 The book is followed by Sapphire Battersea.
 The series comprises (in order of publication) Hetty Feather, Sapphire Battersea, Emerald Star, Diamond, and Little Stars.
-There are also two books (Clover Moon and Rose Rivers) which are part of the world of Hetty Feather.
+There are also two books (Clover Moon and Rose Rivers) ,which are part of the world of Hetty Feather.

 Plot

 The spirited and imaginative Hetty was abandoned at the Foundling Hospital as a newborn baby.
-Children abandoned at the hospital are in Foster care or fostered until the age of five, at the nearest date when they turn 5 years old they will be returned to the hospital to start their education.
-Hetty spends her earlier life as a foster child under the care of Peg and John Cotton who she knows as her mother and her father, and grows close to their biological son, Jem.
-She is very unaware that she will one day have to leave the Cottons.
+Children abandoned at the hospital are in foster care or fostered until the age of five, at the nearest date when they turn 5 years old they will be returned to the hospital to start their education.
+Hetty spends her earlier life as a foster child under the care of Peg and John Cotton, who she knows as her mother and her father, and grows close to their biological son, Jem.
+She is unaware that she will one day have to leave the Cottons.
 There are other foster children in her home as well as Peg and John's own children.
 One day, she discovers a circus, where she meets Madame Adeline, whom she believes to be her mother because of her bright red hair, which is very similar to Hetty's own.

-Finally, the time comes for Hetty and Gideon to be sent back to the Foundling Hospital.
+The time comes for Hetty and Gideon to be sent back to the Foundling Hospital.
 Everyone in the family is devastated, and Jem and Hetty promise to find each other again with a coin to remember each other.
-Hetty finds her time in the hospital miserable and oppressive, and often rebels or otherwise talks back in an environment where she's expected to be meek and obedient.
+Hetty finds her time in the hospital miserable and oppressive, and often rebels or otherwise talks back in an environment where she is expected to be meek and obedient.
 This earns her the animosity of the hospital's Matrons, who punish her severely.
 Despite that, she manages to make friends among fellow foundlings and even staff, including Ida, a kind kitchen maid.